 Connecting to an Azure SQL database

-This topic discusses issues when using the Microsoft JDBC Driver for SQL Server to connect to a Azure SQL Database.
+This article discusses issues when using the Microsoft JDBC Driver for SQL Server to connect to a Azure SQL Database.
 For more information about connecting to a Azure SQL Database, see:

 When connecting to a Azure SQL Database, you should connect to the master database to call SQLServerDatabaseMetaData.getCatalogs.

-Azure SQL Database does not support returning the entire set of catalogs from a user database.
-SQLServerDatabaseMetaData.getCatalogs uses the sys.databases view to get the catalogs.
-Please refer to the discussion of permissions in sys.databases (SQL Azure Database) to understand SQLServerDatabaseMetaData.getCatalogs behavior on a Azure SQL Database.
+Azure SQL Database doesn't support returning the entire set of catalogs from a user database.
+SQLServerDatabaseMetaData.getCatalogs use the sys.databases view to get the catalogs.
+Please refer to the discussion of permissions in sys.databases (Transact-SQL) to understand SQLServerDatabaseMetaData.getCatalogs behavior on a Azure SQL Database.

 When connecting to a Azure SQL Database, idle connections may be terminated by a network component (such as a firewall) after a period of inactivity.
 There are two types of idle connections, in this context: